 The primary metric of interest (to improve) is the output, Y. The baseline measurement (or beginning performance) is necessary to determine the progress of the team.
 Going through his process from the most recent data collection and sampling may generate a value different from that shown originally on the project contract.

 At this point, if the difference is significant, the Champion, Sponsor, and management may need to revise the contract and the financials.

-A characteristic / opportunity / feature that is non conforming.
+A characteristic, opportunity, or feature that is non-conforming.
 Each unit or piece being appraised may have multiple defects.

 To distinguish the spectrum of defect types among units write clear instructions, use visual aids, and/or add numerical specifications.

 Definitions of defects should be known and held consistent throughout the project.
 If it is found that new instructions and aids are necessary then these should be shared (such as in a SOP or Work Instruction) with all operators and employees affected so appraisals are reproducible among everyone.

 A Poisson comparison is used for before and after metrics when counting defects per unit since there may be more than one defect per unit that creates a defective unit.

 A piece or unit that is non-conforming or does not meet the customer specification.
 A defective part or unit may have one or more defects.

 A part can be either one of two outcomes: Defective or Not Defective